 - Being good stewards of NCAF membership fees

 NCAF should adopt good member support services by:

 - Responding to all member inquiries and concerns in a timely manner

 - Maintaining an updated list of NCAF members and contacts to facilitate member communications and collaboration, a prospective members list for broader outreach to the field, and apublic-facing directory of NCAF Fellowshipsto assist student applicants in locating NCAF Fellowships

 - Overseeing and coordinating the work of Liaison International for NCAF members for a successful implementation of the National Administrative Fellowship Centralized Application Service (NAFCAS)

 The combination of these activities will help ensure that students can attain and are adequately prepared for positions that lead to future leadership roles in the field.

-For additional information and to find out how to join the National Council on Administrative Fellowships, contact Lindsey Tucker at firstname.lastname@example.org or 312-563-6629.
+For additional information about the National Council on Administrative Fellowships, please contact Lindsey Tucker at firstname.lastname@example.org or 312-563-6629.